-Either way, gala events can really boost your brand reputation, especially if it’s a corporate function designed to impress potential investors and high-end clients.
+Either way, gala events can really boost your brand reputation, especially if it’s a corporate function designed to impress potential investors, donors, or high-end clients.

 Here are a few tips and tricks to help you kick off a lavish gala that will showcase your company or organization in a positive light.

 Explore the Best Fundraising Gala Event Planning Ideas

 Now, explore inspirational gala planning tips to impress attendees & drive fundraising.

 1. Form a committee of designers, venue managers, and caterers who are also personally or emotionally affected by the focus of your event.

 Because they’ve experienced these issues on a personal level, they’ll be more willing to commit their all to the event.
 If you don’t already have anyone in mind, post on your social media or email your network list about the opportunity and see who responds with the most enthusiasm.
 You can also take a peek at past event attendee lists and see if any of those guests are also events professionals.

 2. Livestream the event online.

 If your gala has special meaning to a large group of potential remote attendees or involves any big reveals/announcements then you should at least consider livestreaming it.
 If you do, make sure to only livestream interesting action (like presentations and fundraiser counters) and double check that speakers or guests are comfortable with being on camera.

 3. Invite people who have benefited from your organization to mix and mingle with donors.